Methodology | Pew Research Center

 Data collection protocol

-The data collection field period for this survey was Jan.
-20 to Jan.
-26, 2026.
+The data collection field period for this survey was March 24-30, 2025.
 Surveys were conducted via self-administered web survey or by live telephone interviewing.

 Panelists participating online were sent an email invitation and up to two email reminders if they did not respond to the survey.
 ATP panelists who consented to SMS messages were sent an SMS invitation with a link to the survey and up to two SMS reminders.

-For panelists who take surveys over the phone with a live interviewer: Prenotification postcards were mailed on Jan.
-16. Soft launch took place on Jan.
-20 and involved dialing until a total of four interviews had been completed.
+For panelists who take surveys over the phone with a live interviewer: Prenotification postcards were mailed on March 21.
+Soft launch took place on March 24 and involved dialing until a total of five interviews had been completed.
 All remaining English- and Spanish-speaking sampled phone panelists’ numbers were dialed throughout the remaining field period.
 Panelists who take surveys via phone can receive up to six calls from trained SSRS interviewers.

+To ensure high-quality data, Center researchers performed data quality checks to identify any respondents showing patterns of satisficing.
+This includes checking for whether respondents left questions blank at very high rates or always selected the first or last answer presented.
+As a result of this checking, three ATP respondents were removed from the survey dataset prior to weighting and analysis.

+The ATP data is weighted in a process that accounts for multiple stages of sampling and nonresponse that occur at different points in the panel survey process.
+First, each panelist begins with a base weight that reflects their probability of recruitment into the panel.
+These weights are then calibrated to align with the population benchmarks in the accompanying table to correct for nonresponse to recruitment surveys and panel attrition.
+If only a subsample of panelists was invited to participate in the wave, this weight is adjusted to account for any differential probabilities of selection.

 Data quality checks